silvacms/documentation/source/cluster/relstorage.rst

 Store Zope database into a SQL server with RelStorage
 =====================================================

-`Relstorage`_ let Zope store its data into a SQL server.
+`Relstorage`_ let Zope stores its data into a SQL server.

-Multiple Zope instance can connect simultaneously to the same SQL database to use the same data, making possible to distribute the requests among those multiple Zope instance.
-This create an installation equivalent to one using ZEO, without ZEO.
+Multiple Zope instance can connect simultaneously to the same SQL database to use the same data, making possible it to distribute the requests among those multiple Zope instance.
+This creates an installation equivalent to one using ZEO, without ZEO.

 If your SQL server support fail-over, you can have a full fail-over installation.

 Currently, the following SQL servers are supported: